Loupeznik/better-wapi/README.md

 - The BW_WAPI_ variables are your WAPI credentials from the WEDOS management dashboard
 - The BW_USER_ variables are credentials to use within your API
 - The BW_JSON_WEB_KEY is a key used for JWT signing (always fill this to secure your API)
+- The BW_MOCK_MODE variable enables mock mode for testing and demo purposes (set to true to enable)

 Alternatively, it is possible to use environment variables without using the .env file.